Castilleja subinclusa: Description

-Castilleja subinclusa is a spreading perennial herb which can exceed a meter tall.
+Long leaf paintbrush is a perennial plant that is 18 to 120 cm tall when fully grown.
+Its single to multiple stems sprout from a woody caudex topping a taproot.
+The stems can grow straight upward, lean outward somewhat, or rest against nearby plants and shrubs in variety jepsonii.
 It is gray-green to purple in herbage color, and usually hairy.
 The lance-shaped leaves are up to 8 centimeters long.

 The inflorescence is up to 40 centimeters long and is made up of long, pointed bracts tipped in bright red-orange to deep red.
 Between the colorful bracts appear lighter flowers, which are yellow-green to pinkish and hairy.

+Taxonomy

+Castilleja subinclusa was scientifically described and named by Edward Lee Greene in 1901.
+It is part of the genus Castilleja within the family Orobanchaceae.
+It has three accepted varieties, listed in sources such as The Jepson Manual as subspecies.
+The three varieties have ranges that overlap very little.